 Today, Curtis is the team’s Veteran Engagement Director and is a constant presence in the community inspiring others and sharing his story.

 As for why he does it, Driver simply answered with this, “I don’t want the pain and things that I went through to be for nothing.
 Being silent about it only hurt me.
-If being transparent and sharing about the things that I have been through helps even one person than it’s worth it.
-We survive things so we can later on help others through similar situations.”
+If being transparent and sharing about the things that I have been through helps even one person then it’s worth it.
+We survive things so we can, later on, help others through similar situations.”

 Maybe to help teach them to drive on.
 Take that Shakespeare!
 Said with a smile of course.

 For more on Team RWB, including a calendar of events happening in and around Clarksville log onto https://www.teamrwb.org/chapter/team-rwb-clarksville-fort-campbell-tn/.
-To join Driver and his teammates in yoga and other events at the Cohen Clinic at Centerstone check out the clinic’s Facebook page at https://www.facebook.com/CohenCenterstone/.
+To join Driver and his teammates in yoga and other events at the Cohen Clinic at Centerstone check out the clinic’s Facebook page.